arfied/gomd-inertia/docs/TELEMED_PRO_SPECIFICATION.md

 ---

-This architecture creates a truly event-driven, intelligent telemedicine platform optimized for cPanel hosting with modern Inertia.js 2+ and enterprise-grade PrimeVue components, while maintaining scalability, complete audit trails, predictive insights, and automated workflows.
+This architecture creates a truly event-driven, intelligent telemedicine platform optimized for cPanel hosting with modern Inertia.js 2+ and a modern component library, while maintaining scalability, complete audit trails, predictive insights, and automated workflows.
 Every action in the system is an event, every event tells a story, and every story drives better healthcare outcomes—all running efficiently on affordable shared hosting infrastructure with a beautiful, accessible, and professional user interface.